-This is a guest post by my colleague and friend Carla Hernandez of Wise Roots Nutrition.
-Carla is a certified nutritionist and is passionate about holistic skincare and natural beauty.
+This is a guest post by my colleague and friend Carla Hernandez, The Acne RD.
+Carla is a certified nutritionist and Registered Dietician who is passionate about holistic skincare and natural beauty.
 She takes an integrative, real food approach in her practice to help her clients determine the root causes of skin conditions like acne, psoriasis and eczema.
 See her full bio at the end of the post.

 There’s a misconception that hormonal acne is a teenage problem, but the truth of the matter is that it can affect anyone with a hormone imbalance.
 Even dermatologists are finding that late onset acne is becoming increasingly common in women in their 20’s, 30’s, 40’s, and even 50’s.

 According to the American Academy of Dermatology, a study examining the prevalence of acne in adults over age 20 found that acne affects more than 50 percent of women between the ages of 20-29 and more than 25 percent of women between the ages of 40-49.
 This is evidence that acne is not a teenage problem.
 Adult acne is affecting women more now than ever, a telling sign that hormone imbalance is prevalent and should be carefully considered.